mehulagg/gitlab/doc/administration/gitaly/index.md

 This is a GRPC call
 [error response code](https://grpc.github.io/grpc/core/md_doc_statuscodes.html).

-If this error occurs even though
+If this error occurs, even though
-[the Gitaly auth tokens are correctly setup](../gitaly/praefect.md#debugging-praefect), it's likely that the Gitaly server(s) are experiencing [clock drift](https://en.wikipedia.org/wiki/Clock_drift).
+[the Gitaly auth tokens are correctly setup](../gitaly/praefect.md#debugging-praefect), it's likely that the Gitaly servers are experiencing [clock drift](https://en.wikipedia.org/wiki/Clock_drift).

 Ensure the Gitaly clients and servers are synchronized, and use an NTP time